Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Experimental Setting

-\begin{itemize}[leftmargin=*] \item \textbf{MEA-GNN}\footnote{https://github.com/TrustworthyGNN/MEA-GNN} \cite{wu2022model} provides a taxonomy of GNN extraction attacks on transductive node classification tasks, categorized into 7 attacks based on the available knowledge about the target dataset and query graphs.
+\begin{itemize}[leftmargin=*] \item \textbf{MEA-GNN} \cite{wu2022model} provides a taxonomy of GNN extraction attacks on transductive node classification tasks, categorized into 7 attacks based on the available knowledge about the target dataset and query graphs.
 We adapt this framework's Attack-3 to our graph classification setting, where query graphs are known but other training data remains unknown.

-\item \textbf{GNNStealing}\footnote{https://github.com/xinleihe/GNNStealing} \cite{shen2022model} introduces two types of attacks where the attack can obtain the query graphs (type I) and when the graph structural information is missing (type II).
+\item \textbf{GNNStealing} \cite{shen2022model} introduces two types of attacks where the attack can obtain the query graphs (type I) and when the graph structural information is missing (type II).
 They also include the predicted logits (soft labels) in complement to the hard labels to enhance the performance.
-We can access the whole query graph in our setting, so we adapt their type I attack and use soft logits as a response for our graph classification setting.
+Since we can access the complete query graph in our setting, we adapt their type I attack and use soft logits as responses for our graph classification setting.

-\item \textbf{EfficientGNN}\footnote{https://github.com/m-podhajski/EfficientGNNStealing} \cite{podhajski2024efficient} followed GNNStealing and further enriched the learning of node embeddings with graph contrastive learning.
+\item \textbf{EfficientGNN} \cite{podhajski2024efficient} followed GNNStealing and further enriched the learning of node embeddings with graph contrastive learning.
 Additionally, they introduced a spectral graph augmentation method to increase the stealing efficiency.
-We adapt their data augmentation strategies for comparison. \end{itemize}
+We adapt their data augmentation strategies for comparison.

+\item \textbf{STEALGNN} \cite{zhuang2024unveiling} introduces a graph generator to generate query graphs for data-free GNN extraction attacks.
+During training, the graph generator and surrogate model are trained adversarially to generate diverse graphs that better capture the victim model's decision-making process.
+We adapt their approach to our setting by combining both the generated graphs and our query graphs to train the surrogate model.